 Dr. Elizabeth (Lisa) Henske is the Director of the Center for LAM Research and Clinical Care at Brigham and Women’s Hospital.
-She is best known for her groundbreaking discovery that mutations in the TSC2 gene cause the sporadic form of lymphangioleiomyomatosis (LAM).
+She is best known for her groundbreaking discovery that mutations in the tuberous sclerosis complex 2 (TSC2) gene cause the sporadic form of lymphangioleiomyomatosis (LAM).
 This provided the foundation for pivotal clinical trials demonstrating the efficacy mammalian/mechanistic target of rapamycin (mTOR) inhibitors for the treatment of LAM.
-Her laboratory has also discovered that autophagy plays a critical role in the pathogenesis and therapy of LAM, leading to an ongoing clinical trial called the “SAIL” trial: Sirolimus and Autophagy Inhibition in LAM.
+Her laboratory discovered that autophagy plays a critical role in the pathogenesis and therapy of TSC and LAM, leading to a clinical trial led by Dr. Henske called the “SAIL” trial: Sirolimus and Autophagy Inhibition in LAM.
 Dr. Henske also was the first to discover the physical interaction between the TSC1 and TSC2 proteins, and the first to demonstrate that “second hit” genetic inactivation of the remaining wild-type copy of TSC1 or TSC2 occur in TSC-associated tumors, including renal angiomyolipomas and LAM.

 Dr. Henske is a member of the American Society of Clinical Investigation and the Association of American Physicians, and President of the Interurban Clinical Club.
 She is past member of the Board of Directors of the Tuberous Sclerosis Alliance and a current member of the Board of Directors of The LAM Foundation.
 She is active in the mentoring and teaching of Harvard Medical School students through the Health Sciences and Technology (HST) Program, and in the teaching of graduate students at Harvard Medical School.
 She is past Director of the Brigham Research Institute and past President of the Harvard Medical Alumni Association.